-It is now known that a significant fraction of the participants are not volunteer, but are instead being paid by their respective employers to participate in a collective intelligence, as happens with open source software.
+It is now known that a important leadership supernodes in the participant network are not volunteer, but are instead being paid by their respective employers to participate in a collective intelligence, as happens with open source software.
 That said, these individuals participate for a different suite of reasons.
-Some test their tools and practices in crisis response, which is one of most unforgiving environments in the world for privacy, security, and austere communications and therefore an ideal site for spurring innovation.
-Others engage to advance efforts at corporate social responsibility or other forms of giving.
-In addition, many of the leaders of these organizations have migrated from being volunteers to being paid professionals who earn their income running these incorporated grassroots organizations.
+Some test their tools and practices in crisis response, which is one of most unforgiving environments in the world for privacy, security, and austere communications and therefore an ideal site for spurring innovation.15 Others engage to advance efforts at corporate social responsibility or other forms of giving.
+Of note, many of the leaders of these organizations have migrated from being volunteers to being paid professionals who earn part or all of their income running these incorporated grassroots organizations.